 The westward pressure of civilization during the past three centuries has been tremendous.
-When our hemisphere was “discovered”, it had been inhabited by the natives for untold ages, but it was held undiscovered because the original owners did not chart or advertise it.
-Yet some of them at least had developed ideals of life which included real liberty and equality to all men, and they did not recognize individual ownership in land or other property beyond actual necessity.
+When our hemisphere was “discovered,” it had been inhabited by the natives for untold ages, but it was held undiscovered because the original owners did not chart or advertise it.
+Yet some of them at least had developed ideals of life that included real liberty and equality to all men, and they did not recognize individual ownership in land or other property beyond actual necessity.
 It was a soul development leading to essential manhood.
-Under this system they brought forth some striking characters.
+Under this system, they brought forth some striking characters.

-Gall was considered by both Indians and whites to be a most impressive type of physical manhood.
-From his picture you can judge of this for yourself.
+Both Indians and whites considered gall to be the most impressive type of physical manhood.
+From his picture, you can judge of this for yourself.

 The earliest stories told of his life and doings indicate the spirit of the man in that of the boy.

 When he was only about three years old, the Blackfoot band of Sioux were on their usual roving hunt, following the buffalo while living their natural happy life upon the wonderful wide prairies of the Dakotas.

 It was the way of every Sioux mother to adjust her household effects on such dogs and pack ponies as she could muster from day to day, often lending one or two to accommodate some other woman whose horse or dog had died or perhaps had been among those stampeded and carried away by a raiding band of Crow warriors.
 On this particular occasion, the mother of our young Sioux brave, Matohinshda, or Bear-Shedding-His-Hair (Gall’s childhood name), entrusted her boy to an old Eskimo pack dog, experienced and reliable, except perhaps when unduly excited or very thirsty.